karenarialin/karenarialin.github.io/website.md

 ![Sketching](/css/images/sketches.jpg)

+##### Wireframe sketches

 ## Phase 1

-**DESIGN:** finalized personal logo, drew wireframes on pen and paper
+**DESIGN:** I finalized my personal logo and sketched wireframes on pen and paper.

-Debated between multi-page and single-scroll layout.
-Decided on multi-page.
-Moved all wireframes and logo designs on to Adobe Illustrator.
+I debated between a multi-page and single-scroll layout before deciding on the multi-page format.
+I moved the pen-and-paper wireframes and logo designs on to Adobe Illustrator.

-**PROBLEMS:** At first, I struggled along with pure HTML/CSS/Javascript and Github Pages.
-But I was using repetitive code in the headers and footers.
+**PROBLEMS:** At first, I struggled along with coding in pure HTML/CSS/Javascript and Github Pages.
+I discovered that I was using lots of repetitive code in the headers and footers.
 The images were loading slowly.
 The design was lackluster and the colors clashed.

 I was getting bad scores from Google PageSpeed Insights.
 The error messages were "leverage browser caching," and "eliminate render-blocking JavaScript and CSS."

 ![First design](/css/images/Design1.png)

+##### A section of my Adobe Illustrator canvas

 ## Phase 2